 Cleanroom ensures product quality

-Modern research, development and manufacturing processes increasingly require environmental conditions in which the airborne particle concentration should not exceed specific limits.
+State-of-the-art research, development and manufacturing processes increasingly require environmental conditions in which the airborne particle concentration should not exceed specific limits.

 Definition: What is a cleanroom?